ChdML/brawl.js/README.md

 console.log(player)
 ```

-Returns: an object containing the clan info.
+Returns: an object containing the player stats info.

 ## .getPlayerRankedStats(id)
 `id`: the `brawlhalla_id` of the player